Skip to content

 Architecture makes those boundaries clear and keeps readers oriented.

-Structuring a Repository
+Structuring a repository

 In Docs-as-Code environments, documentation lives inside the same repository as the product.
+A clear structure based on the Diataxis framework looks like this:

 docs/